mustangwaves/mustangwaves/README.md

 - 👋 Hi, I’m @mustangwaves.
 You can call me Aaron.
 - 👀 I’m interested in ...
 Exploring the world of coding.
 My goal is to become a Software Engineer.
 - 🌱 I’m currently learning ...
-Python, JavaScript, C++, and Dart.
+C++, ReactJS, Java